Gandi/python-zipkin/docs/bindings/sqlalchemy.rst

 SQLAlchemy
 ==========

-To trace your sql request, you have to bing SQLAlchemy engine to a zipkin endpoint.
+To trace your sql request, you have to bind SQLAlchemy engine to a zipkin endpoint.

-Check the follosing exemple:
+Check the following example:

 .. code-block:: python